Home Articles

 We are not providing financial advice.
 For guidance on your policy situation, please consult with your insurance company.

 For most Americans, a home purchase is the largest investment they'll ever make.
-According to the U.S. Census Bureau, the median sales price of a new house was $430,700 in March 2024.
+According to Zillow, the median home sales price in the U.S. was $355,328 as of January 2025.
 When spending that much money, homeowners want to protect their investment, particularly with increased natural disasters like hurricanes, tornadoes, and wildfires.
 That protection comes in the form of homeowner's insurance.

 In this article, we examine how homeowner's insurance protects against the cost of natural disasters and the cost of homeowner's insurance in disaster-prone areas of the country.
 We also explore the worrying trend for homeowners in which major insurers are stopping renewing policies in extreme weather states.
 Then, we speak to experts to offer solutions for when coverage is denied.

-While the cost of homeowner's insurance depends primarily on the location, the size of the residence, and the amount of coverage, the national average cost to insure a home for $300,000 is $2,153 annually or $179 per month.
-However, the cost of adequate homeowner's coverage increases significantly each year.
-For instance, from 2020 to 2021, premiums rose by 7.6% nationwide, according to a 2023 report by the National Association of Insurance Commissioners (NAIC).
+While the cost of homeowner's insurance depends primarily on the location, the size of the residence, and the amount of coverage, the national average cost to insure a home for $300,000 is $2,258 annually or $188 per month.

 If someone lives in a disaster-prone area, they may need help with their homeowner's coverage.
 In addition to Farmers, other major insurance carriers, like State Farm and Allstate, have ceased writing new policies in states prone to wildfires and floods because the cost to fulfill claims jeopardizes their ability to cover claims in other areas.
 Most of these problems occur in California, Florida, and Louisiana.